Licence Checker England

 Research notes

 Phase 2 came into force 1 October 2025 and ceases 30 September 2030 (unless revoked earlier).
 Both Phase 1 and Phase 2 together cover 16 Lower Super Output Areas across 10 wards (Birtley, Bridges, Chopwell & Rowlands Gill, Deckham, Felling, High Fell, Lobley Hill & Bensham, Saltwell, Whickham North, and Dunston & Teams).
 Total properties covered across both phases: approximately 5,391 addresses.
-Non-compliance financial penalty up to £30,000 or prosecution.
-Property types covered: All private rented residential properties let to a single person, two people sharing, or a single household within the designated areas..
+Non-compliance can lead to prosecution.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
+Property types covered: All private rented residential properties let to a single person, two people sharing, or a single household within the designated areas.
 Exemptions or exclusions: Properties with a mandatory HMO licence are exempt from selective licensing.
-Standard exemptions under Housing Act 2004 also apply..
+Standard exemptions under Housing Act 2004 also apply.

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.